To help you get to know our fabulous recruitment team, we’ve pulled together a Q&A with them where they discuss all things recruitment.

 Over my 20 years working in recruitment, the challenges have changed as my experience has.
 From initially learning to keep many projects moving and communication levels high, through to changes in technology making roles easier to promote and apply for – which can lead to an over-reliance on email rather than picking up the phone and talking to people.
 One challenge that has stayed constant is the fact that as you’re dealing with people, minds and motivations can and do change.
 The ability to ask ‘useful’ questions, and to not stop asking them helps overcome most recruitment challenges.
 For instance, what the consequences of not filling a role are to the organisation, why someone wants a new role, what their aspirations are, what has gone right or wrong in their career so far.
 If you ask the right questions then you will always be able to offer a solution.

 What’s been the most rewarding experience of your recruitment career to date?
 (Eilidh)

 The experience that springs to mind involved coaching someone who lacked confidence ahead of an interview they’d secured directly.
-This was many years ago and I remember colleagues telling me I’d wasted my time as, like lots of recruiters, they would answer this questions in relation to financial rewards.
-Coaching this person to be able to present their best self at interview made a big difference to them and, knowing how much they appreciated it, was incredibly rewarding for me.
+This was many years ago and I remember colleagues telling me I’d wasted my time as, like lots of recruiters, they would answer these questions in relation to financial rewards.
+Coaching this person to be able to present their best self at the interview made a big difference to them and, knowing how much they appreciated it, was incredibly rewarding for me.
 That’s one of the reasons that I love working for Hunter Adams, we don’t pay commission, so we can stay true to our values and do the right thing.